-2.7.1.1.7 Procedures for Disclosing of Conflict or Potential Conflict of Interest a.
-As part of every new employee orientation and, after initial employment, on or before October 1 of each year, all faculty members will be required to complete the "Conflict of Interest Policy - Disclosure Form" in Appendix D of the Faculty Handbook.
-The form shall indicate any and all activities or projects currently in progress or planned, which have the potential for interpretation as a conflict of interest (see examples in 2.7.1.1.3).

-b.
-Prior to engaging in activities that have the potential for interpretation as a conflict of interest at any other time during the calendar year, faculty shall submit an updated form.

-c.
-If the faculty member indicates a potential conflict of interest at any time during employment, the following procedure will be followed:
+2.7.1.1.7 Procedures for Disclosing of Conflict or Potential Conflict of Interest

+- a.
+As part of every new employee orientation and, after initial employment, on or before October 1 of each year, all faculty members will be required to complete the "Conflict of Interest Policy Disclosure Form" in Appendix D of the Faculty Handbook.
+The form shall indicate any and all activities or projects currently in progress or planned, which have the potential for interpretation as a conflict of interest (see examples in 2.7.1.1.3). - b.
+Prior to engaging in activities that have the potential for interpretation as a conflict of interest at any other time during the calendar year, faculty shall submit an updated form. - c.
+If the faculty member indicates a potential conflict of interest at any time during employment, the following procedure will be followed: - i.
-i.
 The form will be forwarded to the Department Chair for review.
 The Department Chair will review the information provided and may request additional information if necessary.
-The Department Chair shall then render, on the form, an opinion indicating whether there is a conflict of interest.

-ii.
-If a known conflict of interest occurs at any time during employment, faculty members shall be governed in their responsibilities for disclosure by statute (Section 2.7.1.1.8).

-iii.
-If the Department Chair determines that a potential conflict of interest exists, a memorandum identifying recommended action to eliminate the potential conflict will be attached to the form and forwarded to the appropriate Dean for review.
+The Department Chair shall then render, on the form, an opinion indicating whether there is a conflict of interest. - ii.
+If a known conflict of interest occurs at any time during employment, faculty members shall be governed in their responsibilities for disclosure by statute (Section 2.7.1.1.8). - iii.
+If the Department Chair determines that a potential conflict of interest exists, a memorandum identifying recommended action to eliminate the potential conflict will be attached to the form and forwarded to the appropriate Dean for review. - iv.

-iv.
 The appropriate Dean shall review the submitted materials and render, on the form, an opinion.
 If necessary the Dean will discuss the potential conflict with the faculty member to arrive at an agreement, which will eliminate and avoid any conflict.
 Such an agreement shall be in writing and shall be signed by the Dean and the faculty member.
-This agreement shall be submitted to the v.
+This agreement shall be submitted to the Provost for final approval.
+If no agreement can be reached between the Dean and the faculty member, it will be forwarded to the Provost for final resolution.

+- v.
 The Provost shall review the submitted materials and may consult with University Counsel regarding the potential conflict and any agreements made at the previous step.
 The Provost shall issue a written decision, on the form.
 This may include appending any agreement reached by the Dean and faculty member.
-If no agreement had been reached, then the Provost shall issue a written decision that may include steps to be taken to eliminate the potential conflict.
+If no agreement had been reached, then the Provost shall issue a written decision that may include steps to be taken to eliminate the potential conflict. - vi.
+Faculty members who disagree with the Provost's decision may submit a grievance in accordance with the provisions of Section 2.18. - d.
+Disclosure forms (fully executed with signatures) and any management plans to remove conflicts of interest shall be permanently maintained in the official personnel files.